 It can be extremely challenging to know when cats are in pain.
 Sure, sometimes it’s quite obvious.
 You know your cat is in pain when you see a noticeable limp, large cut, or observe an accident.
 But other times your cat’s signs of pain can be far more subtle.
-It’s at these times that people often need guidance on what to look for to know if their cat is in pain.
+It’s at these times that people often need guidance on what to look for to know if their cat is suffering.

-Signs That Could Indicate Pain in Cats
+Signs That Could Indicate Pain in Your Cat

 As a general rule, most cats do an excellent (though detrimental) job of hiding their pain.
 Fortunately, there are lots of signs you can look for that indicate possible pain in your cat.
 Know what to look for so you can prevent your cat from suffering in silence.